 Hornbeam: procrastination, tiredness at the thought of doing something

 Mustard: gloom that seems to come from nowhere

-Oak: long, steady effort in the face of adversity
+Oak: burnout from long, steady effort in the face of adversity

 Olive: exhaustion from effort or illness